sambacha/simple-sushiswap-sdk/README.md

   // this is a stream which emits if the quote has changed, this will emit
   // not matter what you should listen to this for the source of truth
   // for a reactive dApp.
 If you dont listen to this the user could end up
-  // sending a uniswap transaction which price is now out of date quoteChanged$: Observable<TradeContext>;
+  // sending a sushiswap transaction which price is now out of date quoteChanged$: Observable<TradeContext>;
   // when you generate a trade it does more then just return data, it makes
   // sure your data stays in sync with the `quoteChanged$`, so once you have